Skip to main content

 git bisect good abc1234

 Git checks out the midpoint commit.
-You test if the bug exists:
+You test whether the bug exists:

 # If this commit has the bug: